 The ICA, The Mall, St. James's, London SW1Y 5AH

-So close to the Palace it's actually on The Mall, the hummus and flatbread is second to none here and the rabbit and bacon pie is a great family pleaser although you may not want to tell everyone in the group that they're eating bunnies.
+So close to the Palace it's actually on The Mall, the hummus and flatbread is second to none here and the pie is a great family pleaser - most recently it was Guinea Fowl & Paris Mushroom Pie.
 The bar snack menu's also a good bet with excellent buttermilk chicken nugget and aioli and arancini rice balls.

-Also try: A short walk up Haymarket, Ole & Steen does a nice line in focaccias and stews (meay and vegetarian) as well.
+Also try: A short walk up Haymarket, Ole & Steen does a nice line in focaccias and stews (meat and vegetarian) as well.

 49 the Cut, London, United Kingdom, London SE1 8LF